2018h 26

 2021 (barrel sample) 93+p

-Tasted twice - last time in April 2022.
+Tasted three times - last time in April 2023.
 Consistent notes.
 60% Merlot, 32% Cabernet Franc, and 8% Cabernet Sauvignon.
 14.5% alcohol.
 27 hl/ha.
-A small number of plots were ageing in amphoras.
-For the first time, there is more Cabernet Franc in the blend (10%), which seems to have given the wine a more robust backbone and tannic approach.
+A small number of plots were aging in amphoras.
+For the first time, there is more Cabernet Franc and less Merlot in the blend, which has given the wine a more robust backbone and tannic approach.
 Intense nose with freshly sliced black winter truffle aroma and great depth and length on the mid-palate.
-This vintage is probably the most precise and focused one Diana Garcia Berrouet has made during her reign!
+This vintage is the most precise and focused one Diana Garcia Berrouet has made during her reign!
 The new label has been introduced for the 2020 vintage because the new owners wanted to mark their arrival, and it’s incredibly stylish and inspired by the labels from the 1920s and 1930s.
 The vax covering the cork with engraved PV letters is also pretty cool.

 2019 95p